 A newsletter is a great way to inform employees about new development opportunities.
 Maybe even create a section of the newsletter dedicated to listing such opportunities?
 Your newsletter possibilities are endless.

-Key takeaway: You can use ContactMonkey’s Employee Net Promoter Score to gauge how likely your employees are to recommend internal job postings to friends and family.
-If you employees are sharing job postings, you can save time and money in your recruiting efforts.
+Key takeaway: You can use ContactMonkey’s Employee Net Promoter Score (eNPS) to gauge how likely your employees are to recommend internal job postings to friends and family.
+If your employees are sharing job postings, you can save time and money in your recruiting efforts.

 Inject your own interests and personality by sharing things that you love that you might talk to employees about in regular conversations.